 In Western Medicine, the body is divided into organs and systems.
 In TCM, the body is viewed in 12 meridians (channels), which influence body systems.
 Foods are classified by their different qualities such as temperature, flavor, dampening, or drying.
 Each quality has an affect on the balance within the meridians.
 Eating too much of one type of food will create an imbalance within the body.
 This is why eating too much sodium creates “kidney deficiency” or eating too much starch creates “dampness”.

-When you set up a consultation with Sunae Son, Licensed Acupuncturist, a complete intake of your symptoms, health history, tongue and pulse diagnosis will be done.
-This will give Sunae the information needed to treat those meridians that are out of balance as well as to what dietary habits may contribute to the imbalance and symptoms.
-In addition to dietary changes, she will also give you recommendations that may include acupuncture, customized herbal formulas, Tai Chi, Qi Gong, or stress management suggestions.
+When you set up a consultation with our licensed acupuncturist, a complete intake of your symptoms, health history, tongue and pulse diagnosis will be done.
+This will give our acupuncturist the information needed to treat those meridians that are out of balance as well as to what dietary habits may contribute to the imbalance and symptoms.
+In addition to dietary changes, our acupuncturist will also give you recommendations that may include acupuncture, customized herbal formulas, Tai Chi, Qi Gong, or stress management suggestions.

-Sunae utilizes TCM, 5 element, and Dr. Tan’s method for pain management.
-She has learned many different styles of acupuncture during her years of practice and will use the best form to treat your unique needs.
+Our acupuncturist utilizes TCM, 5 element, and Dr. Tan’s method for pain management.
+Our acupuncturists have learned many different styles of acupuncture during our years of practice and will use the best form to treat your unique needs.

 Call our office at 773.878.7330